Embedded democracy: Political participation

 Proponents of deliberative democracy believe that the ideal democracy allows individuals to participate equally in discussions.
 In Fishkin's vision of deliberative democracy, interest groups or parties do not dominate a discussion.
 Fishkin acknowledges difficulties in achieving mass participation: people view their opinions as statistically insignificant, and they are often uneducated about political topics and easily influenced by the media.
 In modern democracies, most citizens avoid discussing politics with people they disagree with, which limits the potential for conciliation and compromise.
-While the internet can provide a forum for deliberation and potentially change participation patterms, it may also increase political polarization.
+While the internet can provide a forum for deliberation and potentially change participation patterns, it may also increase political polarization.
 Deliberative polling may offer one means for political participation.

 Civil rights

 The first two partial regimes of embedded democracy, the democratic electoral regime and political rights of participation, must be supplemented by civil rights Civil rights are central to the rule of law in an embedded democracy.
 Merkel defines the rule of law as “the principle that the state is bound to uphold its laws effectively and to act according to clearly defined prerogatives.”
 The rule of law contains and limits state power.

 The core of liberal rule of law lies in constitutional rights.
 These rights protect individuals against executive and legislative actions that infringe on an individual's freedom.
 Independent courts are also an important aspect of the rule of law.
 Courts need the authority to review the behaviors of the executive and legislative branches.
 Merkel calls the courts “constitutional custodians of the legislature and supervisors of executive conformity to law.”

 Civil rights are negative rights of freedom against the state.
 These rights need to be protected from any majority of citizens or parliament to prevent a tyranny of the majority.
 To avoid this, the executive and legislative branches need barriers in place that prevent individuals, groups, or the political opposition from being oppressed by majority decisions.
 Civil rights are a basic condition for the existence of citizenship.
 Individual rights to protection include the rights of life, liberty, and property- which are Locke's description of natural rights.

 In an embedded democracy, rights are also established to protect against illegitimate arrest, exile, terror, torture or unjustifiable intervention into personal life.
 Other basic civil rights include equal access to the law and equal treatment by the law.
-According to Merkel, “these civil rights tame majoritarian democratic cycles and thereby support-seemingly paradoxically-the democratization of democracy” Securing civil rights creates a barrier against the state infringing on individual freedoms.
+According to Merkel, “these civil rights tame majoritarian democratic cycles and thereby support-seemingly paradoxically-the democratization of democracy”.
+Securing civil rights creates a barrier against the state infringing on individual freedoms.
 However, the guarantee of civil rights alone cannot sufficiently make up or support a constitutional democracy, because there has to be support from the other partial regimes.